vgaltes/LearnStepFunctions/README.md

 There are a couple of extensions that will make our live easier.
 For F# development, download the [ionide](http://ionide.io/) extension.
 For C# development, download the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).

+## AWS

+You'll need an AWS account to follow the workshop.
+You can get one for free [here](https://aws.amazon.com/free/).
+Once you have the account, you'll need to setup an account so that the serverless framework can interact with AWS.
+Please, follow the steps explained [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
+My preferred option is to set up an AWS profile.